bgramaje/notes/University/FLA/1_FirstOrderLogic.md

 #### Logic Signature

-Se trata de una pareja de  Σ = (F, Π), donde F es una signature de `function symbols` y Π una signature de `predicate symbols`
+Se trata de una pareja de  Σ = (F, Π), donde F es una signature de `function symbols` y Π una signature de `predicate symbols`.
+A signature σ consists of a set of constant symbols, a set of function symbols and a set of predicate symbols.
+Each function and predicate symbol has an arity k > 0.

 ##### Simbolos de predicado